psevestre/openid-fapi/Financial_API_WD_002.md

 This document specifies the method of

-* applications to obtain the OAuth tokens in an appropriately secure manner for the financial data access;
+* applications to obtain the OAuth tokens in an appropriately secure manner for financial data access;
 * application to utilize OpenID Connect to identify the customer;
 * representing financial data in JSON format;
 * using the tokens to interact with the REST endpoints that provides financial data; and